andthefox/andthefox/README.md

 ## Hi there!

-My name is Andrew and currently i code mostly on **Python** (_django, fastapi, flask, sqlalchemy_)
+My name is Andrew.
+I primarily develop in Python, with experience of using Django, FastAPI, Flask, and SQLAlchemy.

-Also i have some experience in PHP, C/C++, C#, Javascript, HTML, CSS and development for AVR/Arduino
+I also have background knowledge in PHP, C/C++, C#, JavaScript, HTML, CSS, and embedded development for AVR/Arduino.

-Today i'm interested in backend development for web apps
+Currently, I am focused on backend development for web applications.

 <!-- Codewars: ![Codewars](https://www.codewars.com/users/andthefox/badges/micro) -->